Introduction

 It may be appropriate to establish a separate grant opportunity for the purpose of administering election commitments.

-Officials should consider proportionality (having regard for the policy objective of the grant opportunity) while developing processes and guidelines to ensure the decision maker’s capacity to demonstrate that funding decisions have been taken in accordance with the relevant statutory and policy requirements and achieve value with relevant money.
+Officials should consider proportionality (having regard for the policy objective of the grant opportunity) while developing processes and guidelines to ensure the decision maker has the capacity to demonstrate that funding decisions have been taken in accordance with the relevant statutory and policy requirements and achieve value with relevant money.

 Election commitment grant opportunity guidelines

-The grant opportunity guidelines established for such grant opportunities will advise proposed grantees of election commitment projects:
+The grant opportunity guidelines established for election commitments will advise proposed grantees:

-- that funding can only be approved where the government is satisfied that the project would be an efficient, effective, economical and ethical use of relevant money
+- that funding can only be approved where the government is satisfied that the projects or activities would be an efficient, effective, economical and ethical use of relevant money

 - of the factors that will be considered in making that determination (including as appropriate, the standards their project proposal will need to meet)